 Brian was recently seen playing the role of Jimmy McCavern in the critically acclaimed series PEAKY BLINDERS.
-He is currently filming FRANK OF IRELAND which he wrote with Domhnall Gleeson and Michael Moloney, for Channel 4 and Amazon
+He has just completed filming FRANK OF IRELAND which he wrote with Domhnall Gleeson and Michael Moloney, for Channel 4 and Amazon

 Recent filming credits include the role of Ben O'Shea in Matt Bissonnette's feature DEATH OF A LADIES MAN, the role of Myrddin in the feature film HELLBOY directed by Neil Marshall, the role of Luke in TAKEN DOWN and the role of Jimmy Mahon in RESISTANCE for RTE and the role of Gabe in THE BISEXUAL for Hulu.
 On stage, recently played the role of Samuel Beckett in Dead Centre's BECKETT'S ROOM at the Gate Theatre and the role of Gooper alongside Jack O’Connell, Sienna Miller and Colm Meaney in CAT ON A HOT TIN ROOF directed by Benedict Andrews at The Young Vic Theatre, London.